7 Best Things To Do In Boston Cruise Port + Port Info

 As you step into this living museum, you’ll find yourself transported to the 18th century, a time of colonial tension and revolutionary fervor.
 The experience begins with a guided tour through authentically restored tea ships, where you’ll discover the conditions that the Sons of Liberty endured as they plotted their defiant act.

 Aside from the historic reenactment, the museum also boasts an array of interactive exhibits, multimedia presentations, and a captivating documentary that dives into the events leading up to the Boston Tea Party.
-It’s an opportunity to gain a deeper understanding of the historical context and the individuals who played an important role in this revolutionary act.
 The museum is located only 1.5 miles from Boston cruise port.
 Get the admission ticket here

 Explore Boston Tea Party Ships & Museum tours and activities